jparish1977/mandelbrotexplorer/README.md

 - **Autocomplete not working**: Make sure you're pressing `Ctrl+Space` (not just `Space`)
 - **Syntax errors**: Check the browser console for detailed error messages
 - **Editor not responding**: Try refreshing the page or switching between UI modes

+### GPU Acceleration Issues?
+- **GPU not available**: The system automatically falls back to CPU if WebGL is not supported
+- **Performance not improved**: Check the GPU test page to verify your browser's WebGL capabilities
+- **Results don't match**: GPU and CPU results should be identical - if not, check browser console for errors

 ## Detailed Controls Guide